Ottermad/ottermad.github.io/_posts/2021-12-20-Basics-Maths-For-QM.md

 $$\begin{bmatrix}3 \\ 7 \\ 2 + 4i\end{bmatrix} + \begin{bmatrix}3 + 4i \\ 5 \\ 2\end{bmatrix} = \begin{bmatrix}6 + 4i \\ 12 \\ 4 + 4i\end{bmatrix}$$

 ## Scalar multiplication
 We can a vector bigger or smaller by multiplying it by a number.
-To do this you just multiply each element of the vector by the number.
+To do this you multiply each element of the vector by the number.
 For example:

 $$4\begin{bmatrix}3 + 4i \\ 5 \\ 2\end{bmatrix} = \begin{bmatrix}12 + 16i \\ 20 \\ 8\end{bmatrix}$$